Abuwtiyuw (ABU) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Abuwtiyuw Historical Price

-According to the latest data gathered on Abuwtiyuw live price page, the current price of Abuwtiyuw is 0.017187USD.
+According to the latest data gathered on Abuwtiyuw live price page, the current price of Abuwtiyuw is 0.016363USD.
 The circulating supply of Abuwtiyuw(ABU) is

 In the past 24 hours, Abuwtiyuw has shown a price movement of